HabitatFramework/UserGuide/functions/functions.rst

 To bulk apply OSMM updates:

-* Once a filter has been applied an empty form is displayed as shown in the figure :ref:`figUIBOU` and the 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments that will be affected by the update.
+* Once a filter has been applied an empty form is displayed as shown in the figure :ref:`figFUIBOU` and the 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments that will be affected by the update.
 * The Habitats tab will be disabled as changes to the habitat attributes are determined by the pending OSMM update for each INCID.
 * Enter any required update details in the Details and Sources tabs, then click :guilabel:`Apply`.
-The Bulk Update confirmation window will appear as shown in the figure :ref:`figUIBOUC`.
+The Bulk Update confirmation window will appear as shown in the figure :ref:`figFUIBOUC`.
 * Select the required options for the bulk update and click :guilabel:`OK`.
 The INCIDs in the active filter will be updated.

-.. _figUIBOUC:
+.. _figFUIBOUC:

 .. figure:: figures/UserInterfaceBulkUpdateConfirmation.png
 	:align: center